 The Higher Self is the voice that whispers “stop drinking” when you’re out with friends and the force that helps you get out of bed early, so you can work out.

 If the Higher Self is the light in the tunnel, then the Lower Self is the surrounding darkness.

 It’s the master.
 The evil opponent, of whom even the greatest generals are afraid of.

-In most of the cases, it’s everything you don’t want to be.
+In most cases, it’s everything you don’t want to be.
 It acts before it thinks.
 It eats enormously big dishes.
 Drinks to faint.
-It despises people and does it’s best to prove itself to them.
+It despises people and does its best to prove itself to them.
 It’s always late.
 It’s insulting.
-Does not perform.
+Do not perform.
 It will argue with you to preserve its own truth.
 Aggresses.
 Postpones.
 It does not like to work and does not like to obey others.

 It lives in chaos and strives to do as little as possible.
 It’s controlled by emotions.
 It’s ignorant.
 Disorganized and impulsive.
 It’s everything you hate about yourself.
 Yet, it’s part of you.
 A large chunk of you if we have to be honest.